vimuth9/To-do-list-group-project/README.md

 7. View Tasks in a List
 8. View All Tasks Across Lists

 9. Mark Task as Complete
 10. View/Delete Completed Tasks

 11. View Tasks for Today/Tomorrow/Other

 12. Reset View
 13. Exit App

+# Features to Finish

+- [ ] Mark Task as Complete
+- [ ]  View/Delete Completed Tasks
+- [ ]  View Tasks for Today/Tomorrow/Other